 7 habits of successful police officers

-These traits require constant nurturing and reinforcement, and if you want to be the kind of officer that others respect and want to emulate, this is what it takes to get there
+If you want to be the kind of officer that others respect and want to emulate, this is what it takes to get there

 What personal traits do you have to possess for your peers and the public to think you’re one helluva cop?
 In other words, what does it take these days to be a successful police officer?

 We previously reported the views of nationally known trainer Kevin Davis on the qualities of a successful policing agency.
 Now we’ve asked Davis to construct a companion list, itemizing the attributes of successful officers, those stand-out hard-chargers who are best constituted to take care of business effectively and legally in even the most challenging assignments.